James-Firth/kanka-js/README.md

 # Kanka JS

-:warning: I haven't had a chance to work with this for a long time now and there have been _many_ changes.
+:warning: **OUT OF DATE/DEPRECATION WARNING:** I haven't had a chance to work with this for a long time now and there have been _many_ changes.
 Considering using this as inspiration for your own library instead of using it directly!

+---

 A wrapper for the Kanka API written in javascript.